-Apple might need to play catch-up in the coming year with Oculus, Samsung, and Sony already promoting their own brand of virtual reality (VR) headsets and technologies.
+Apple might need to play catch-up on virtual reality in the coming year.
+Oculus, Samsung and Sony are already promoting their own brand of VR headsets and technologies.

-Virtual reality is the next big thing, and we’ll see a ton of it at the upcoming Consumer Electronics Show (CES) for sure, but one analyst has already jumped in with his predictions about Cupertino’s chances for another hit product in the VR space.
+Virtual reality is the next big thing.
+As such, we undoubtedly will see a ton of it at the upcoming Consumer Electronics Show.
+But one analyst already jumped in with his predictions about Cupertino’s chances for another hit product in the VR space.

-Since Apple has already experimented with virtual reality headsets before settling on an Apple Watch, and it’s acquired augmented reality company Metaio last May, it’s also possible the world’s largest tech company will jump into the VR space before too long.
+Since Apple already experimented with virtual reality headsets before settling on an Apple Watch, and Cupertino acquired augmented reality company Metaio last May, it’s also possible the world’s largest tech company will jump into the VR space before too long.

-Drones and wearables like the Apple Watch are big right now, too, but Ives believes that VR is on the cusp of becoming a hot new consumer product.
+Drones and wearables like the Apple Watch are big right now, too.
+However, Ives thinks VR is on the cusp of becoming a hot new consumer product.

-Apple tends to jump into product cycles well past the “cutting edge” stage these days, preferring to wait until their own take on a hot new product category — like the Apple TV and Apple Watch — can be given the traditional Apple polish and design.
-It’s doubtful that Apple will rush a sub-par VR experience to market, no matter how many Samsung Gear goggles or Google cardboard units are out in the wild.
-Of course, we can’t count out Microsoft with it’s own unique focus on augmented reality and Hololens.
-The landscape is shifting, so it’s probably a good bet that Apple will get into the VR scene soon enough..
+These days, Apple tends to jump into product cycles well past the “cutting edge” stage.
+The company prefers to wait until its own take on a hot new product category — like Apple TV and Apple Watch — can be given the traditional Apple polish and design.
+It’s doubtful Apple will rush a subpar VR experience to market, no matter how many Samsung Gear goggles or Google cardboard units are out in the wild.
+Of course, we can’t count out Microsoft with its own unique focus on augmented reality and HoloLens.